EkaHvo/rsschool-cv/cv.md

 **Objective**

 My goal is to become a professional in front-end development in 5 years.
-Six months ago, I radically changed my profession from HR administration.
+Year, I radically changed my profession from HR administration.
 Thanks to my previous profession, I have strong communication skills, attention to detail, teamwork.
 I always evaluate my work in terms of benefits for the company.
 I like to learn new things very much, I quickly find my bearings in new information.

 **Special skills**

-* HTML 5,
-* CSS 3,
+* HTML, CSS, SCSS, GULP,
-* Javascript - basic skills
+* Javascript, Vue - basic skills,
-* SCSS,
-* GULP
-* Working with Version Control Systems (Git)
-* Photoshop,
+* Git,
-* Figma.
+* Photoshop, Figma.

 **My code**